NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/networkProtocol.md

 - 1 Byte: Total packages
 - 1 Byte: Command (only for first package)
 - Variabel: Parameters
-- 4 Byte: Timestamp

-The total size of meta data for a command package is 10 Bytes, which leaves 22 Bytes per Package as the maximum for a nRF24L01 is 32 Bytes.
-Since there is 1 Byte for package numbers, there can be a maximum of 256 packages, which means the parameters can have 5 632 - 1 (Command) = 5 631 bytes at max.
+The total size of meta data for a command package is 12 Bytes, which leaves 20 Bytes per Package as the maximum for a nRF24L01 is 32 Bytes.
+Since there is 1 Byte for package numbers, there can be a maximum of 256 packages, which means the parameters can have 5 344 - 1 (Command) = 5 343 bytes at max.

 ### Acknowledge (1)

-Confirms the sender, that the message has been received by the receiver by responding with the timestamp.\
+Confirms the hop, that the message has reached the next hop by responding with the timestamp.
+This is done hop by hop.
+The timestamp field here is the timestamp of the incoming message.
-Additional fields:
-- 4 Byte: Timestamp of the incoming message

 ### Register (2)